cwqt/site/posts/2019-08-15-markov-chain-discord-chatbot.md

 about 250 messages a day.
 A _lot_ of data.
-Scary to think that with enough sophistication someone could accurately piece together your entire personality - alongside all the other metadata that's spread across different services someone with complete access could effectively track and monitor your entire life, "they" most likely do.
+Scary to think that with enough sophistication someone could accurately piece together your entire personality - alongside all the other metadata that's spread across different services someone with complete access could effectively track and monitor your entire life, they most likely do.

 Someone suggested to me that I use all my messages to make a silly chatbot, Markov chains are often used for this (and other things like state machines/game